-The objective of the Guernsey Green Fund is to provide a platform upon which investments into various green initiatives can be made.
+The Guernsey Green Fund designation endorses schemes through which investments into various green initiatives can be made.
 The Guernsey Green Fund enhances investor access to the green investment space by providing a trusted and transparent product that contributes to the internationally agreed objectives of mitigating environmental damage and climate change.

 Investors in a Guernsey Green Fund are able to rely on the Guernsey Green Fund designation, provided through compliance with the Guernsey Green Fund Rules, to represent a scheme that meets strict eligibility criteria of green investing and has the objective of a net positive outcome on the planet’s environment.

 Any class of Guernsey fund can notify of its intention to be designated a Guernsey Green Fund whether registered or authorised, open-ended or closed-ended providing it meets the eligibility criteria.

 Where a fund has been designated as a Guernsey Green Fund by the Commission that fund will be listed as such on the Commission’s website.
-The designation also permits the fund to use the Guernsey Green Fund logo that is provided to a Guernsey Green Fund to be used on its various marketing and information materials (in accordance with the Commission’s guidelines on logo use) so that it may clearly display its Guernsey Green Fund designation and compliance with the Guernsey Green Fund Rules.
+The designation also permits the fund to use the Guernsey Green Fund logo on its various marketing and information materials (in accordance with the Commission’s guidelines on logo use) so that it may clearly display its Guernsey Green Fund designation and compliance with the Guernsey Green Fund Rules.

 The different sections of the Guernsey Green Fund are designed to allow flexibility to the applicant to select the sections that are most relevant to the product and its potential investors

 Below is a flow chart that depicts the three elements of the Guernsey Green Fund:

-- Set up the fund starting with one Guernsey’s existing structure types.
+- Set up the fund starting with one of Guernsey’s existing structure types.